DiUS/pact-js-provider/README.md

 # Node Provider for Pact

 Matches pact for Providers.
-See PACT for details.
+See [Pacts](https://github.com/realestate-com-au/pact) for more information on Pact.

 ## Setup